ESG Data

 Japan: Calculated in accordance with Act on Rationalizing Energy Use and Shifting to Non-fossil Energy (Energy Conservation Act) and Act on Promotion of Global Warming Countermeasures (Global Warming Act)

-• Emissions relating to the electric power business (supply of electricity or heat to other companies) and transport by Group-owned vehicles are included.
+• Emissions relating to the electric power business (supply of electricity to other companies) and transport by Group-owned vehicles are included.

-Overseas: Calculated based on the Greenhouse Gas Protocol Initiative
+Overseas: Calculated based on the Greenhouse Gas Protocol Standard

-• Greenhouse gas (GHG) emissions from simply burning waste are excluded.
+• Greenhouse gas (GHG) emissions from waste incineration (without energy recovery) are excluded.

 • Greenhouse gas (GHG) emissions from waste disposal and wastewater treatment are excluded.

-• Non-energy greenhouse gas (GHG) emissions resulting from quicklime production (lime kiln) are excluded.
+• Non-energy greenhouse gas (GHG) emissions resulting from quicklime production (at lime kiln) are excluded.

 Scope 2 Calculation